shakthi1995/PlaywrightAutomation/README.md

 # PlaywrightAutomation
-A Basic Framework setup for UI Automation using Playwright &amp; Nunit
+A Basic Framework setup for UI Automation using Playwright &amp; Nunit with parallel execution support